 How to Treat & Prevent Vehicle Rust Damage

 Rust is one of the biggest car maintenance bugbears for drivers.
-It damages bodywork and, if left untreated, can cause many problems.
-If your car is damaged in particularly hazardous places, even in relatively obscure areas such as where the seatbelt brackets are mounted, it can result in an MOT failure and be pretty costly to repair.
+It damages bodywork and, if left untreated, can cause a whole heap of problems.

 Many new vehicles are galvanised, which means they've been coated with a protective layer of zinc to further protect against the damage rust can cause.
-Unfortunately, the older your vehicle, the more susceptible it is to rusting.
-With age comes scrapes, scratches and dents, giving the elements more opportunity to get behind the protective paintwork of your car or van and attack pieces of bare metal.
+However, the older your vehicle, the more susceptible it is to rusting.

 The most common causes of rust are: